biobakery/banocc/vignettes/banocc-vignette.md

 ### Traceplots

 Traceplots can be directly accessed using the `traceplot` function in the `rstan` package, which creates a `ggplot2` object that can be further maniuplated to 'prettify' the plot.
 The traceplots so generated are for the samples drawn *after* the warmup period.
-For example, we could plot the traceplots for the correlations of feature 1 with all other features.
-There is good overlap between the chains, but we need more samples from the posterior to be confident of convergence.
+For example, we could plot the traceplots for the inverse covariances of feature 1 with all other features.
+There is overlap between some of the chains, but not all and so we conclude that we need more samples from the posterior to be confident of convergence.

 ``` r
 # The inverse covariances of feature 1 with all other features